ThalesGabriel/message-board/README.md

 ## Functional Requirements

-- [ ] User register with e-mail only
+- [ ] User register with e-mail, password only.
+Name is optional
-- [ ] User login with e-mail only
+- [ ] User login with e-mail and password only
 - [ ] User need to be able to post messages on the Board (Back-end)
 - [ ] User need to be able to post messages on the Board (Front-end)
 - [ ] (optional) User need to be able to delete messages (Back-end)
 - [ ] (optional) User need to be able to delete messages (Front-end)
 - [ ] New messages can be listed at real time (Back-end)
 - [ ] New messages can be listed at real time (Front-end)
+- [ ] User need to be able to upload photos and files
+- [ ] User need to be able to comment photos and files
+- [ ] User need to be able to send coins to other users
 - [ ] Add Swagger support
 - [ ] DataLoader integration